dario-piotrowicz/ngx-console-life-hooks/lib/README.md

 - if you set `componentName` to an empty string (or anything `falsy` for that matter) it will be ignored and the normal component name will be used instead
 - `include` and `exclude` are opposite options and cannot be used together, if you do so the decorator will throw an error
-- if you add a non-implemented hook to the `include` list the decorator will not log it unless the `logNonImplemented` option is set to `true` (an error will be logged instead)
+- if you add a non-implemented hook to the `include` list, the decorator will not log it unless the `logNonImplemented` option is set to `true` (an error will be logged instead)
 - if you specify a truthy `customColors` any possible value provided for `colorScheme` will be ignored
   \
   &NewLine;